 We will be using Google Classroom to complete Recitation Exercises, which will be posted as Google Docs through the MSU Google Apps agreement.
 Instructors will facilitate these sessions by answering group questions, encouraging discussion, and highlighting the key details.

-Recitation assignments will be checked by a designated instructor for each section of the course.
+Recitation assignments will be checked by an instructor for feedback.